Poisson Limit Theorems for Systems with Product Structure: The delayed PLT

 \section{The delayed PLT}

-The main tool in the proof will be a PLT, along a subsequence, what we will call a delayed PLT.
-This statement in itself is of independent interest, so let us state a version of this here.
-Let $\alpha=(\alpha^{(n)})_{n\geq 1}$ be a sequence of natural numbers, we will refer to $\alpha$ as the \textit{delay sequence}, and denote $\DS \tilde{\alpha}^{(n)}=\sum_{j=1}^n \alpha^{(n)}$.
-For measurable $A\subset X$ we define the \textit{delayed first return time to $A$ along $\alpha$} as
+The main step in the proof will be to show a generalised version of the PLT (for fiberwise returns), along a subsequence, this is what we will call a delayed PLT.\\ This 'delayed PLT' in itself is of independent interest, so let us make a more general statement.
+Let $\alpha=(\alpha^{(n)})_{n\geq 1}$ be a sequence of natural numbers, we will refer to $\alpha$ as the \textit{delay sequence}, and denote $\tilde{\alpha}^{(n)}=\sum_{j=1}^n \alpha^{(n)}$.
+For measurable $A\subset X$ we define the \textit{delayed consecutive return times to $A$ along $\alpha$} as